norbauer/has_accent/README.markdown

 The Translation model attributes are:

 1. content - Stores the actual text translation.

 2. translatable_attribute - Stores the name of the attribute that this translation is linked to (Using the example above, either 'name' or 'description')

 3. language -  Stores the language name or code, depending on how you set them up during the configuration ('en', 'fr', 'sp', etc...)

-* ADD a `before_filter` anywhere in any of your Rails controllers to set the current language, ideally in your ApplicationController:
+* ADD a `before_filter` in any of your Rails controllers to set the current language, ideally in your ApplicationController:

 <pre>
 class ApplicationController < ActionController::Base